 It sounds nice to say that you won everything?

-Okay, you all won.
-Players who you call dragons, the technical team and you.
+Alright, you all won – players who you call dragons, the technical team and you.
 Amongst other things, you showed what you think about the players at the ceremony of the Olympic Committee of Serbia when you accepted the award for the Best Trainer dressed in a T-shirt featuring their picture and signed “Thank You, Guys”.

 This generation started showing it was capable of major strides in 2009, after the departure from the scene of the brilliant team to which you also belonged.
 The disbelief that followed them created a rarely-seen atmosphere of togetherness.
 It still guards itself jealously today, while you fit into it perfectly.

 Our start was at the end of 2012.
 We went through a period of getting to know each other, though I’d played with most of them for the national team.
-That introductory period was actually the creating of an atmosphere, primarily of trust and respect.
-Without that success is not possible.
-That relationship is nevertheless burdened with risk, is constantly on a knife edge, because too much freedom can easily turn into anarchy.
+That introductory period was the creating of an atmosphere, primarily of trust and respect.
+Without it the success is not possible.
+That relationship is nevertheless burdened with risk, is constantly on a knife edge because too much freedom can quickly turn into anarchy.

 This generation started showing it was capable of major strides in 2009, after the departure from the scene of the brilliant team to which you also belonged.
 The disbelief that followed them created a rarely-seen atmosphere of togetherness.
 It still guards itself jealously today, while you fit into it perfectly

 No, why would it?
 It will be relaxed, according to our rules, up to the limits that we’ve set for ourselves.
 If that limit is crossed, then the iron hand rules.